emkey1/AOK-Filesystem-Tools/README.md

 ## Disclaimer

-Since I tend to work on this on a workstation, then use it on multiple devices, I dont use branches much to isolate experimental stuff.
+Since I tend to work on this on a workstation, then test it on multiple devices to see if the change works as intended in various scenarios, I dont use branches much to isolate experimental stuff.
 If you want to try it out, start by using the latest release.
 They are thorougly tested and should be fully stable.
 Most of the time the main branch will work fine, but there are no guarantees...

 ## Installation